Vitols999/QMS-WIKI/DocGisItemsTrkRange.md

 * Select the necessary action for the range operation from the left part of the range window toolbar.
 * Stop the range handling with a right click in the map window.
 The mouse cursor returns to its default icon.
 * Use the track history in the track edit window to undo any range action on the track.
-* If no trackpoint is selected for a range, then part of the icons in the toolbar can be inactive (grey) and the list of trackpoints can be empty.
+* If no trackpoint is selected for a range, then part of the icons in the toolbar can be inactive (gray) and the list of trackpoints can be empty.
 As soon as a range is selected all icons are active again and the list of trackpoints highlights the last range point selected.

 [NotPossible]: images/DocAdv/NotPossible.png     "Not possible"
 [RngIco]:      images/DocAdv/RangeIcon.jpg       "Range icon in track toolbar"